On this page

 - Reduced volatility – Buying and holding assets over the longer term may reduce volatility and improve your returns.

-- Lower cost returns – Picking investment winners is difficult in the long term, so indexing provides a low-cost way to achieve market returns.
+- Lower cost returns – Picking investment winners is difficult in the long term, so indexing provides a low-cost way to achieve market returns, which tend to increase in the long run.

 - Reduced investment costs – By tracking the index, there are less of the normal transaction and brokerage costs associated with regularly buying and selling assets.